sigstore/docs/content/en/faq.md

 few options to help automating the authentication process:

-- Setting the [`connectorID`](/gitsign/usage/#configuration) value can be set to automatically select the desired provider for Dex backed OIDC providers (including the public Sigstore instance at `oauth.sigstore.dev`).
+- Setting the [`connectorID`](/gitsign/usage/#configuration) value can be set to automatically select the desired provider for Dex-backed OIDC providers (including the public Sigstore instance at `oauth.sigstore.dev`).
 While this still requires a browser window to open, this does not require an extra click to select the provider.